ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-04-09-AnimatorEvent.md

 # Motivation

 Although an avid game player, I hardly ever paid attention to human-like humanoid animations featured by prominent AAA game studios in recent games.
 When I started to develop my own game, it took little time to realize that imitating human motions in a game is extremely difficult.
-I noticed that the realistic animations are not given for free, but are results achieved by investing time and money.
-As to humanoid animations, there were numerous gigantic obstacles on my way.
+I noticed that the realistic animations are not given for free, but are fruits achieved by investing time and money.

-One such hardship was making a humanoid model interact with objects; picking, grabbing, and releasing things.
-The interactions are not as simple as in reality.
-The most problematic situation from my game project emerged when I was trying to implement a reloading motion of a rifle.
+One of the hardship for implementing realistic humanoid animations was to make a humanoid model interact with objects; picking, grabbing, and releasing things with hands.
+The interactions are not done as simply as in reality.
+The most problematic situation in my game project emerged when I was trying to implement a reloading motion of a rifle.
 The reloading procedure looked much more complicated than I initially expected.

 1. Split the entire reloading motion into three separate clips; grabbing the magazine, changing the magazine, and pulling the bolt.
 2. Normally, the rifle is a child of the right hand and the magazine is a child of the rifle.
-3. Once the soldier grabs the magazine, the magazine is transferred to his grip.
-That is, the grabbing motion of the magazine that was previously a child of the rifle has now become a child of the left hand.
+3. Once a soldier grabs the magazine, the magazine moves to his grip.
+That is, the magazine that was previously a child of the rifle has now become a child of the left hand.
 4. Play the magazine switching motion.
 Once the clip finishes, put the magazine back in its original position.
 The magazine now has become a child of the rifle once again.
 5. Now, grab the rifle with the left hand and pull the bolt with the right hand.
 6. Finally, grab the rifle with the right hand and the initial state has been restored.

-The point here is that transfers of the magazine and the rifle take place at the start or the end of each clip.
-How can we transfer the magazine on time?
+The point here is that transfers of the magazine and the rifle take place at the start or at the end of each clip.
+How can we move the magazine on time?

 # Alternatives
 ## 'yield return' Method